William B. Umstead: Career

 Hoey died on May 12, 1954, thus presenting Umstead with the chance to fill a second U.S. Senate vacancy, an opportunity not afforded to a governor in the United States since 1936.
 Shortly thereafter the Supreme Court of the United States issued its decision in Brown v.
 Board of Education, ruling that the racial segregation of public schools was unconstitutional.
 Umstead was angered by the decision, feeling the court had overstepped its bounds and undercut state's rights to spend their own money, but he believed in the rule of law and felt obligated not to dismiss the ruling out of hand.
 He also thought a charged public response would be undignified and politically risky.
-In June, 1954, Umstead appointed Sam Ervin to fill Hoey's vacancy.
+In June 1954, Umstead appointed Sam Ervin to fill Hoey's vacancy.

 Death

 Umstead's health declined over the course of his term, worsened by his insistence on his strenuous amount of work.
 On the afternoon of November 4 Umstead, feeling ill, retired from his office to his bed in the Executive Mansion.
 His doctor ordered him to be taken to Watts Hospital, while the governor's office released a statement saying a severe cold had disturbed Umstead's heart.
 Umstead packed a briefcase full of documents so he could continue to work while hospitalized, but his health did not improve and he did not open the briefcase while at Watts.
 He died there at 9:10 AM on November 7 with his wife and daughter at his side.
 A funeral was held two days later and immediately afterwards Hodges was sworn in as Governor of North Carolina.
-Umstead is buried in the Mount Tabor Church Cemetery in Mangum Township near Bahama.
+Umstead is buried in the Mount Tabor Church Cemetery in Mangum Township in Rougemont, near Bahama.

 The William B. Umstead Bridge in Dare County, North Carolina was named in his honor in 1957.
 In 1966, the state of North Carolina named the William B. Umstead State Park in Raleigh, North Carolina in his honor, as well.